-OST 244 Med Document Processing
+2 OST 244 Med Document Processing 2

-Prerequisite(s): OST 134 or OST 136
+Prerequisite(s): OST 134 or OST 136 Corequisite(s): None

 This course includes the creation, maintenance, protection, security, and disposition of records stored in a variety of media forms.
 Topics include alphabetic, geographic, subject, and numeric filing methods.
 Upon completion, students should be able to set up and maintain a records management system.